schlpbch/astro-guild42/src/content/blog/race-to-opensource-chatGPT.md

 description: Lewis Tunstall gives an overview of the community’s efforts to create an open-source ChatGPT, and discusses some of the challenges involved in training and evaluating these models effectively.
 ---

-Just one year ago, chatbots were out of fashion and most people hadn’t heard about large language models and techniques to align them with human preferences.
-Then, OpenAI broke the internet with ChatGPT and Meta followed suit by releasing the Llama series of language models which enabled the open-source community to build their very own capable chatbots.
+Just one year ago, chat bots were out of fashion and most people hadn’t heard about large language models and techniques to align them with human preferences.
+Then, OpenAI broke the internet with ChatGPT and Meta followed suit by releasing the Llama series of language models which enabled the open-source community to build their very own capable chat bots.
 This has led to a rich ecosystem of open access datasets and models, with many of them hosted on the Hugging Face Hub.

 In this talk, [Lewis Tunstall](https://www.linkedin.com/in/lewis-tunstall/) will give an overview of the community’s efforts to create an open-source ChatGPT, and discuss some of the challenges involved in training and evaluating these models effectively.